neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/install.md

 If you do not already have `conda` on your system, first [download and install conda](https://docs.anaconda.com/free/miniconda/miniconda-install/).

-If you are on Windows, the easiest way to use `conda` is through the [Anaconda Prompt](https://docs.anaconda.com/free/anaconda/getting-started/index.html)
+If you are on Windows, the easiest way to use `conda` is through the [Anaconda Prompt](https://docs.anaconda.com/free/anaconda/getting-started/index.html).

 Next, create and activate an environment.
-You can call your environment whatever you like, we've used `datashuttle-env`.
+You can call your environment whatever you like, we've used `datashuttle-env`:

 ```sh
 conda create -n datashuttle-env python=3.10
 conda activate datashuttle-env
 ```

-then install **datashuttle** and all dependencies with
+Next, install **datashuttle** and all dependencies with:

 ```sh
 conda install -c conda-forge datashuttle